SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab01_Data_Modeling.md

     -   Sign in to <https://make.powerapps.com>

-    -   Select your Dev environment.
+    -   Select your Dev environment from the top drop-down menu.

     -   Select **Solutions** from the left menu and click **New Solution**.